aditya-karampudi/yolov2-detection/README.md

      	But this is not the format that we need so open file convert.ipynb in jupyter notebook present in BBox-Label folder.
 Execute this code and it will create files in BBox-Label/label/converted_labels.
-     	Copy the files present in converted_labels and paste them in BBox-Label/Images/001 	Now create a train and test split file.
+     	Copy the files present in converted_labels and paste them in BBox-Label/Images/001 	Now to create train and test split text file.
 Open train _test_split.ipynb present in \Dodge\BBox-Label\BBox-Label\Images\001.
 Execute it two times and then train.txt and test.txt files are generated.
+Change the value in line 10 to whatever percentage split one needs.
+By default the split is 90:10
-     	Now we have data and we have to upload all the files present in \Dodge\BBox-Label\BBox-Label\Images\001  in linux under darknet/data/hd/ and in windows create folder hd in C:\Users\mohanaditaya\darknet\build\darknet\x64\data (replace my name with the system name (mohanaditya)) and paste all the files in hd folder.
+     	Now we have data and we have to upload all the files present in \Dodge\BBox-Label\BBox-Label\Images\001 to linux under darknet/data/hd/ and for windows create folder hd in C:\Users\mohanaditaya\darknet\build\darknet\x64\data (replace my name with the system name (mohanaditya)) and paste all the files in hd folder.
-     	The hd folder should have the images, text file consisting boundaries information, train data and test data file
+     	The hd folder should have the images, text files consisting boundaries information, train data and test data file

 •	Need to make three changes in few yolo files